 At the same time that I was reading the poems of Rumi, a master-class in poetic drama, offered by the playwright and performance artist Fiona Templeton, inspired the first piece, “Wood Well,” of what became a full-length play, Night & Silence, my version of Shakespeare’s comedy A Midsummer Night’s Dream.
 This text deploys singing, instrumental music, puppetry, dance, projections onto steam, as well as dialogue, to dramatize the tension between an author (Bottom) who uses language and dramaturgy as weapons to command the text and the forces (forest and fairies) who escape his structures and lead him to “the poem behind the poem.”

-The Moroccan landscape, physical and cultural, impressed itself so strongly on my imagination that it has remained my principal “world” in my two most recent compositions, the libretto Talking to the Earthquake, and the novel I have just completed, The Broken House.
-Now Wendy and I have been traveling in Mexico – the Yucatán, Oaxaca, the Bajío – with a view to settling there for at least part of the year.
+The Moroccan landscape, physical and cultural, impressed itself so strongly on my imagination that it has remained my principal “world.”
+It informs both a libretto Talking to the Earthquake, and the The Enchantments, a series of novels I have just completed, whose first volume, The Broken House, had just been published.
+Wendy and I have traveled in Mexico – the Yucatán, Oaxaca, the Bajío – with a view to settling there for at least part of the year.
 The cold part.
-We want to start a center for artists and writers: to show work in a gallery and publish it in our press, Waking Dream; to hold workshops, classes, talks, discussions.
-And we want to get out into the landscapes of Mexico, many of them hauntingly similar to Southern Morocco.
-For now we’re in New York and meeting new people all the time; so the world is growing larger, finally.
+The place we wound up, for five winters, was actually Antigua, Guatemala.
+Now we’re in Brooklyn, with trips here and there, and we're meeting new people all the time; so the world is growing larger, finally.